sdemyanov/tensorflow-worklab/README.md

 Set up the path to the model to restore in Session class.
 For example, use [this link](https://raw.githubusercontent.com/ry/tensorflow-resnet/master/data/tensorflow-resnet-pretrained-20160509.tar.gz.torrent) to download pretrained ResNet models. *A model to restore is used only at the start of training*.
 Once the current session is saved (i.e. the checkpoint file exist), all variables are restored from it, including those with the parameter 'restore=False'.
 Therefore, you can stop and start training at any time.

-HOW TO SPECIFY THE INPUT

-Currently the reader file needs two lists of image filenames and their labels, for training and testing.
-If your data is stored in other format, adjust the reader accoring to your needs using other examples of Tensorflow, such as MNIST and CIFAR-10.

 POTENTIAL PROBLEMS